 MAGNETIC FIELD FUEL LEVEL SENDER

 How does magnetic field fluid level compare to these four technologies?
-View the four charts below to find out:
+We've included four charts comparing each one below.

 Magnetic Field vs. Capacitive